Plein air painting - outdoors, from observation, and in natural light.

 Held annually the 3rd week in August.

-The Adirondack Plein Air Festival started in 2009.
 Fifty juried artists have four-and-a-half days to paint outdoors.

 The Adirondack region has long been known as a wonderful, wild vacation retreat and the inspiration for numerous artists, writers, and musicians.
 The artists who come and take part in the Adirondack Plein Air Festival know that very well, which is what attracts them from all over the country.
 It's the largest wilderness east of the Mississippi, yet it's still within a day's drive of the major cities of the Northeast.
 There are mountains, lakes, rivers, bogs, forests, farms, and small communities — a full variety of subject matter for artists.